by Dr. C.H.Weaver M.D. updated 8/2021

-Results from the CheckMate 040 clinical trial have been reported and found that Opdivo (nivolumab), an immuno-oncology drug which acts by modulating the immune system, produces durable responses with long-term survival rates in patients with liver cancer, regardless of whether or not patients were infected with Hepatitis B or C.
+Results from the CheckMate 040 clinical trial were initial reported and found that Opdivo (nivolumab), an immuno-oncology drug which acts by modulating the immune system, produces durable responses with long-term survival rates in patients with hepatocellular carcinoma (HCC) regardless of whether or not patients were infected with Hepatitis B or C.

-Liver cancer, or hepatocellular carcinoma (HCC), is the second most common cause of cancer-related deaths worldwide.
-(1,2) The prognosis for patients with advanced liver cancer is poor, and the multikinase inhibitor, Nexaver, had been the only approved treatment until recently.
-(3,4)
+Hepatocellular carcinoma is the second most common cause of cancer-related deaths worldwide.1,2 The prognosis for patients with advanced liver cancer is poor, and the multikinase inhibitor, Nexaver, had been the only approved treatment until recently.3,4

-Opdivo is a programmed-death-1 (PD-1) immune checkpoint inhibitor that is designed to use the body’s own immune system to help restore the anti-cancer immune response.
-It restores T-cell-mediated anti-cancer activity so that the T cells recognize and attack cancer cells.
-(5)
+Opdivo is another programmed-death-1 (PD-1) immune checkpoint inhibitor similar to Tecentriq that is designed to use the body’s own immune system to help restore the anti-cancer immune response.
+It restores T-cell-mediated anti-cancer activity so that the T cells recognize and attack cancer cells.5

 - World Health Organization.
 Cancer.
 Available here.
 Last accessed: April 2017.